erikg713/X-Vector-Pro/README.md

 Authors

-Built with blood, bytes & a keyboard by [YOU].
+Built with blood, bytes & a keyboard by ERIK G.

 ---